 - Remember -

-"The PMD / FSD (Pump mounted driver) is by far the #1 cause of 6.5L no-starts (at least 90%).
+If your diesel engine cranks but won't start, you've come to the right place.
+"The PMD / FSD (Pump mounted driver) is by far the #1 cause of 6.5L no-starts (at least 90%)."
 If your truck experienced random stalling like someone shut the key off before ultimately refusing to start again, the PMD is very likely the issue.
 Typically the random stalls caused by the PMD will become more frequent as the failure worsens.
 In the beginning stages of failure, the truck can be immediately re-stared while the vehicle is still rolling.
-As the failure progresses, you will have to wait longer and longer for the vehicle to re-start.
-To read more about PMD failure and the reccomended cure, our FSD heat sync kit, follow the links below: For those with more in-depth issues, proceed to follow through the no-start guide one step at a time.
+As the failure progresses, you will have to wait longer and longer for the vehicle to re-start, perhaps even to the point that your diesel won't start at all.
+To read more about 6.5 PMD failure and the recommended cure, our FSD heat sync kit, follow the links below: For those with more in-depth issues, proceed to follow through the no-start guide one step at a time.